YamanCool/Ableton_Live11_MIDI_RemoteScripts/README.md

 # Ableton Live 11 MIDI RemoteScripts

-Modified MackieControl Scripts for Ableton Live 11 optimized for iCon Platform M+/Platform D2
+Modified and extended MackieControl Scripts for Ableton Live 11 optimized for iCon Platform M+/Platform D2

-See the Manual.pdf for more information.
+See the Manual.pdf for more information and features.

 ### How to install: